Examination of voluntary motor skills of the fingers. G

 __________________________________________

-8. Subtle movements of the fingers (degree of differentiation of movements, quality, pace, actions with objects)
+8. Subtle movements of the fingers (degree of differentiation of movements, quality, tempo, actions with objects)

 __________________________________________

-9. Coordination of the word with the movement (a clear combination of the word with the movement, the word is ahead of the movement, behind it, lack of coordination of the movement and the word)
+9. Coordination of a word with movement (a clear combination of a word with a movement, the word leads the movement, lags behind it, lack of coordination of movement and words)

 __________________________________________